cglondon71/elassandra/docs/elassandra/source/enterprise.rst

    authenticator: PasswordAuthenticator
    authorizer: CassandraAuthorizer

-Once authentication is enabled, create a new Cassandra superuser to avoid issue with the default "cassandra" superuser (Authentication with the cassandra superuser require QUORUM nodes to be available in your cluster), and change the default cassandra password.
+Once authentication is enabled, create a new Cassandra superuser to avoid issue with the default "Cassandra" superuser (Authentication with the Cassandra superuser require QUORUM nodes to be available in your cluster), and change the default Cassandra password.

 .. code::